Resilient Workspace

 Egress paths & laptop chargers: why evacuation diagrams matter in coworking spaces

-You’re unplugging your MacBook, balancing a turmeric latte in one hand, and trying not to trip over someone else’s dog when the alarm hits.
+You’re unplugging your MacBook, latte in one hand, trying not to trip over someone else’s bag when the emergency tones sound.
 Where’s the nearest exit?
-You have no idea.
-Because the only evacuation diagram is hidden behind a whiteboard covered in OKRs...
+You don’t know.
+Because the only evacuation diagram is hidden behind a whiteboard covered in OKRs and half-erased...

 The warden wears runners: emergency roles in a casual workplace